-This study is also written in the context of the Regional Affordable Housing Task Force's Five-Year Action Plan and Final Report and the Affordable Housing Committee of the Growth Management Planning Council.
+This study is also written in the context of the Regional Affordable Housing Task Force's Five-Year Action Plan and Final Report and the soon-to-be convened Affordable Housing Committee of the Growth Management Planning Council.
 This study may inform efforts King County and the Affordable Housing Committee will take to develop model ordinances or provide technical assistance to partner jurisdictions.